linuxkay/docker_mysql/README.md

 First install docker on your machine by reading at docker official wiki.

+Give a normal use to use docker without sudo.

+`sudo gpasswd -a $(whoami) docker`

+`sudo chgrp docker /var/run/docker.sock`

+`sudo service docker restart`

 Then pull mysql image from docker repository.

 `docker pull mysql`